 A healthy heart can positively impact your blood pressure, blood flow, and keep cholesterol low.
 The more you implement cardiovascular activities into your exercise routines, the quicker your body pulls needed oxygen from your blood during workouts.
 A heart that’s conditioned from exercise allows you to handle stress better and improves your exercise recovery.

 Another benefit of biking and heart health: Even a little bit may make a difference in your chances of developing heart disease.
-A study published in Circulation found that ridership was linked with lower rates of heart disease.
+A 2016 study published in Circulation1 found that ridership was linked with lower rates of heart disease.
 So whether you’re gearing up for a leisurely ride or some intense exercise, the more time you spend on your bike may lower your chances of developing heart disease.

 3. Low-Impact Workout